**In case of emergency call 911**

 Thunderstorm Warning: A severe thunderstorm has been sited on radar and persons in the path of this storm should take shelter.

-The tornado warning is a continuous three-minute unwavering tone.
-Warning sirens are tested the first Friday of the month at 12:00 noon.
+The campus outdoor siren is a continuous three-minute unwavering tone.
+Warning sirens are tested the first Wednesday of the month at 12:00 noon.
 ONU’s outdoor warning siren is activated when:

 - A tornado has touched down within any of the three adjoining jurisdictions.